Odeon Cinema, Manchester: Theatre and cinema

 The theatre was divided in 1973 to become a twin screen cinema, at which time the organ was removed.
 It gained a third screen in 1979, and four more screens were added in 1992 using the basement and stage areas; it opened as a seven-screen cinema on 8 May 1992.
 The cinema had a private car park with a small number of parking spaces to the rear.
-In 1992, it hosted the premiere of A Few Good Men.
+In 1992 it hosted the premiere of A Few Good Men.

 The theatre originally had a Wurlitzer Publix One theatre organ with four manuals and 20 ranks of pipes, specified by Jesse Crawford.
 This was the only Publix One to leave the United States.
 When the theatre was divided, the organ was acquired by the Lancastrian Theatre Organ Trust, loaned to the City of Manchester and relocated to the Free Trade Hall (a process which took four years); and was first used there in September 1977.
 When the Free Trade Hall closed, it was subsequently moved to Stockport Town Hall's Great Hall.

 The cinema closed in September 2004 after 74 years in use, due to competition from the AMC Great Northern.
 After its closure, it was occasionally used as a church.

-In 1999, the building was considered for listed building status as part of a thematic survey of cinemas.
+In 1999 the building was considered for listed status as part of a thematic survey of cinemas.
 It was rejected as too many of the original features had been removed.
 When the cinema closed in 2004, the orchestra pit, stage, proscenium, ceiling and foyer areas were still partly intact (although hidden), and could have been restored.
 It was thought to be the oldest cinema in Manchester's city centre.
 Another assessment in February 2007 also rejected the listing.
 English Heritage explained that this was due to the extensive removal of its original features and the extensive interior damage.
 It said this damage had been "systematic and methodical", which the owners attributed to "limited and entirely lawful exposure works".
 It was certified as immune from listing on 25 July 2007 (renewed 28 November 2012).
 Permission to demolish the building was given in September 2016.
-The building was demolished in April 2017.
+The building was subsequently demolished in April 2017.